DarkGloves/MBot-Utility/README.md

 <br>

 ## 📦 Restoring the default program
-For restoring MBot's default program, you can just flash the [default program .ino file](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/DarkGloves/MBot-Utility/blob/main/resources/mbot_factory_firmware.ino), extracted from the MBlock 3 software, al credits to [Makeblock-official](https://github.com/Makeblock-official).
+For restoring MBot's default program, you can just flash the `mbot_factory_firmware.ino` file from the [lastest release](https://github.com/DarkGloves/MBot-Utility/releases/latest/download/mbot_factory_firmware.ino), extracted from the MBlock 3 software, al credits to [Makeblock-official](https://github.com/Makeblock-official).